kevinsoo/casualinference/content/about.md

 ![](/./about_files/likethedickens.jpg)
 <sub><sup>Me attempting Like the Dickens (V7) @ Coll's Cove in PA, Spring 2019.</sup></sub>

 Hello, I'm Kevin.
-I'm a soon-to-be Data Scientist at [Civis Analytics](https://civisanalytics.com), where I'll use computational methods to answer questions and propose solutions to problems faced by the public sector.
+I'm a Data Scientist at [Civis Analytics](https://civisanalytics.com), where I use computational methods to answer questions and propose solutions to problems faced by the public sector.

 I completed a PhD in cognitive psychology at the University of Pittsburgh.
 I researched how people make inferences about cause-effect relationships, commonly referred to as causal reasoning (even more commonly mistaken for "casual" reasoning).
 You can read about my academic work [here](/academic/index.html).